oregon coast

 Joe Goddard Nature Trail

-It’s difficult to name a more impressive giant Douglas Fir grove in Oregon as the one circled by the Joe Goddard Nature Trail.
+It’s difficult to name a more impressive giant Douglas Fir grove in Oregon as impressive as the one circled by the Joe Goddard Nature Trail.
 Though the road signs on National Forest Road 24 provide directions to the trailhead, it is evident that few people make the visit.
-The path is easy to follow and the signs are being consumed by the forest, providing a sense that one is on a lost trail.
-A few notable trees have been measured and are simply extraordinary in size - some nearly 120 inches in diameter and some over 250 feet tall.
+The path is easy to follow, with the signs being gradually consumed by the forest, providing a sense that one is on a lost trail.
+A few notable trees have been measured and are simply extraordinary in size—some nearly 120 inches in diameter and others over 250 feet tall.

 Joe Goddard Nature Trail - IMG_2382.jpeg